ktw88/practical_machine_learning/machine_learning.md

 data from the device, it is necessary to process them before it is possible to make some some predictions about the activity that an individual is carrying out.

-Here, we have a dataset of
+Here, we have a dataset from these instruments and we need to make predictions of what activity these individuals are doing based on the data.

 # Reading in of Data